 – I don’t like that, he said, and took hold of Anne’s hand.

-– My god they’re so cute, said Webb’s partner, ironically.
-You shouldn’t have disturbed these two lovebirds, it would have been enough to invite young Cécile here.
+– My god they’re so cute, said Webb’s girlfriend, ironically.
+You shouldn’t have disturbed these two lovebirds, young Céçile here could’ve come on her own.

-– ‘The young Cécile’ wouldn’t have come, I said bluntly.
+– ‘Young Céçile’ wouldn’t have come, I said bluntly.

 – And why not?
-Are you in love with a fisherman along the coast or something?
+Are you in love with a fisherman down at your villa or something?